Fantom-foundation/go-lachesis/docs/design.rst

 because - by hypothesis - at least one of those signatures is from an honest member.

-Projecting the hashgraph onto a blockchain makes it much easier for third parties to verify the consensus order.
-It makes it possible to build light-clients and to integrate Hashgraph based systems with other blockchains.
+Projecting the poset onto a blockchain makes it much easier for third parties to verify the consensus order.
+It makes it possible to build light-clients and to integrate Poset based systems with other blockchains.
 For more detail about the projection method, please refer to :ref:`blockchain`

 Proxy